MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/integration-overview.md

 ## Integrating AI by extending Copilot in Business Central

-You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] apps and extensions with the Azure Open AI Service to extend Copilot in Business Central with new generative AI capabilities.
+You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] apps and extensions with the Azure OpenAI Service to extend Copilot in Business Central with new generative AI capabilities.

 ![Shows the tasks in the generative-AI development](media/dev-generative-ai-overview.svg)